 - Readings will be provided throughout the semester.
-Students are expected to write a short summary of their assigned readings in preparation for class discussion.
+Students are expected to write a short summary of each reading and to contrast the readings, in preparation for class discussion.
 Three opportunities will be provided to write such summary; students must submit at least two summaries over the course of the semester.
 If a student submits more than two summaries, those with the highest grades will be counted as part of the final grade. - In lieu of comprehensive mid-term and final exams, five quizzes will be given to assess the students' understanding of remote sensing, cartographic and GIS concepts, in addition to their ability to describe data collection and analytical techniques relevant to marine habitat mapping and explain the different components of marine habitats and how they can be quantified and situated in a geographic context.
-The four highest grades of the five quizzes will be counted as part of the final grade. - This course has a lab component during which the students will apply theoretical concepts in a practical, GIS environment using real data.
-Four of the lab assignments will be graded, and the three highest grades of those assignments will count towards the final grade. - A team project will be assigned in the second half of the semester.
-Students will be asked to propose a habitat mapping project of their choice, which has to include the production of habitat maps using different approaches seen in class, in addition to at least one spatial analysis.
-The proposals will be peer-reviewed (double-blind) and students will select two or three projects among those proposed to be completed in multidisciplinary teams.
-The maps that will be produced will be used to assess their ability to prepare different types of spatial data for their inclusion in a habitat mapping workflow.
-The evaluation of the project will be based on an oral (two presentations, 25% of the overall grade) and a written component (one report, 30% of the overall grade).
-The final report will be submitted in sections, on which students will receive feedback and have the opportunity to get back partial grades if the feedback is integrated into the final version of the report. - All assignments will be submitted on the course website.
+The four highest grades of the five quizzes will be counted as part of the final grade.

+- This course has a lab component during which the students will apply theoretical concepts in a practical, GIS environment using real data.
+Four of the lab assignments will be graded, and the three highest grades of those assignments will count towards the final grade. - Graduate students will be asked to coordinate and give a lecture on the different classifiers and species distribution models that can be used in habitat mapping.
+Their presentation will be worth 10% of their final grade. - A team project will be assigned in the second half of the semester.
+Students will be asked to conduct a habitat mapping project in order to assess their ability to prepare different types of spatial data for their inclusion in a habitat mapping workflow, critically evaluate spatial data and mapping outcomes, and design a proper habitat mapping project.
+The evaluation of the project will be based on an oral (two presentations, 15% of the overall grade) and a written component (two reports, 40% of the overall grade).
+The final report will be submitted in sections, on which students will receive feedback and have the opportunity to get back partial grades if the feedback is integrated into the final version of the report.
+As part of the project proposal, students will also be asked to provide constructive review of their colleagues' work. - All assignments will be submitted on the course website.
 Presentation of the assignments must be neat, logical, organized and appropriately referenced.
 Poor presentation will be penalized up to a maximum of 20% of the value of assignments and exams.